xdanieldzd/ozmav/ozmav2/readme.txt

 ----------------------------------------------------------------------------------------------------

 Prototype:
-OZMAV2 <Z64 ROM> <Scene ID> [options]
-Where:
- <Z64 ROM> is an Ocarina of Time or Majora's Mask ROM image, no matter the version, and
- <Scene ID> is the ID of the Scene to load initially (optional, defaults to 0).
+ OZMAV2.exe [options]

 Options:
+ -r PATH        Path to Ocarina of Time or Majora's Mask ROM to load -s SCENE       Initial scene number to load, in decimal (optional, defaults to 0).
- -d LEVEL       Level of debugging messages to output, listed below.
+ -d LEVEL       Level of debugging messages shown, between 0 and 3 (optional, defaults to 0).

 Possible debug levels:
  0 = Errors only